![]() |

 Looking Back: AHF History since 1906 |

 Kohányi's first job was shoveling coal in the mining town of Eckley, Pennsylvania, earning 81 cents a day.
 After the first day on the job, the woman who managed the boarding house where he lived had to "squeeze the cramps out of his fingers."
 Later, he worked at various odd jobs, as a travelling book salesman, a store clerk and a janitor.
 During his travels, Kohányi made stop-overs in Cleveland and befriended the local Hungarian community.
 The only organization which was established at the time was the Gróf Batthány Lajos Society.
 He soon helped organize the Cleveland Hungarian Young Men's and Ladies' Society (1891) and wrote the first play presented by the group.
 The play was entitled "Greenhorns" and the presentation took place at Cincinnati Hall on Holton Avenue.
 According to Kohányi, this was the first Hungarian dramatic presentation in Cleveland.
 Although the Hungarians in Cleveland had barely started building their community churches, organizations and businesses, already a strong need was felt for a Hungarian-language newspaper.
 Tihamer Kohányi met that challenge and founded the Szabadság (Liberty), which was first printed on November 12, 1891.
 This date marks the establishment of the oldest Hungarian-language newspaper in the United States.
-The task of establishing the Szabadság was formidable.
-A corporation was set up with two Hungarian industrialists, Joseph Black and Theodore Kundtz, each contributing $600.
-Pledges of $15 were made by 117 Hungarians, but barely 50 were paid.
-These Hungarians doubted the project would materialize and were afraid of losing their money.
-They wanted some reassurance that the newspaper wouldn't cease after a few editions.
 It was the perseverance and enthusiasm of Kohanyi which finally made the Szabadság a success.
 In the first years, he did everything, from writing articles, typesetting, correcting and proofreading to selling advertisements.
 He acted as editor, manager, editorial staff and business manager; many times without knowing where his next meal was coming from.
 But Kohányi's painstaking efforts finally paid off, the paper gradually increased in power and prestige.
 In 1909, it became the largest and most powerful Hungarian daily in the United States.
 Szabadság celebrated the 20th year of its founding in 1911.
 And yes, American President Howard Taft was present at the anniversary banquet honoring Tihamér Kohányi.

 The New York Times publised this excerpt from remarks by Andor C. Klay (Andor Sziklay, a Hungarian-born US diplomat, author, and OSS agent) upon receiving the Abraham Lincoln Award of the American Hungarian Federation, Nov.
 24: In a few months 75 years will have passed since the arrival at the White House of an American-Hungarian delegation from Cleveland, one of Hungary's most populous cities then, as now.
 It was headed by Tividar Kohanyi, the chief editor of the oldest established and largest American newspaper in the Hungarian language then, as now, the Szabadsag (Liberty).
 Kohanyi requested President William Howard Taft to attend the 20th anniversary banquet of Szabadsag and make a speech there: ''Just a brief one, Mr. President, since we can imagine how busy you must be - perhaps five minutes.''
 The President smiled and declined: ''Do you realize my friends, that to prepare even a five-minute speech would take several hours to plan, to draft, to rewrite, to pass through channels for clearances?
 I'm afraid that I just haven't got the time.''
 Kohanyi pressed: ''Well, as far as that goes, we would be delighted to have you speak for an hour.''
 The monumental body of the heaviest statesman of his time straightened up: ''Gentlemen, I am ready, now!''